Hamptons Style Interior Design - Inspiration for Your Home

 Decor & Accessories

-Decor in this scheme is thoughtfully curated rather than fussy.
-Classic blue and white ceramics, hurricane lamps, and botanical prints reference coastal traditions without veering into cliché.
-Woven baskets, glass vases of fresh hydrangeas, and stacks of coffee table books help rooms feel personal and welcoming.
-Subtle touches—like nautical stripes on pillows or a vintage oar mounted as art—hint at the seaside setting in an understated way.
-Mirrors with driftwood or bamboo frames amplify natural light and reinforce the beach-inspired spirit.
-The trick is layering objects that feel collected over time, not overly thematic or staged.
+Decor is elegant rather than fussy.
+Classic blue and white ceramics, hurricane lamps and botanical prints all reference the coastal style.
+Woven baskets, glass vases of fresh hydrangeas and stacks of coffee table books help a house feel like home.
+Subtle nods to the location, such as nautical stripes on throw pillows or a vintage oar mounted on the wall, tie the room together.
+Consider mirrors with driftwood or bamboo frames to amplify natural light and reinforce the beachy aesthetic.
+The trick is to layer objects in a way that looks natural and collected rather than overly staged or thematic.
 Everything works together to create a space that’s elegant yet unpretentious.

 -